 The unpredictability and sudden popularity of e-cigarettes pose a serious risk to public health.
 Although generally safer than traditional tobacco cigarettes, vaping can lead to irreversible damage to your lungs and overall health.
 If you suspect that you might have a vaping-related illness, make sure to contact your doctor to prevent any serious complications.

 Mira can help you stay on top of your routine doctor visits and can help you manage or prevent any e-cigarette related symptoms or conditions.
-For as low as $25 a month, you can receive access to low-cost primary and urgent care.
+Starting at an average of $25 a month, you can receive access to low-cost primary and urgent care.
 Sign up for Mira today!